-A serious condition that occurs when a person's diet does not contain the right amount of nutrients.
+- Malnutrition is a serious condition that occurs when a person's diet does not contain the right amount of nutrients.
 Malnutrition is caused by either an inadequate diet or a problem absorbing nutrients from food.
+Nutrients include carbohydrates, vitamins, fats, proteins and minerals which are substances that give a person's body energy.
+They help a person's body to grow, repair tissues, as well as regulate processes such as the beating of their heart and breathing.
 The most common symptom of under-nutrition is unplanned weight loss - usually losing more than 5-10% of your body weight within three to six months.
 Malnutrition increases the risk of infection and infectious disease, and moderate malnutrition weakens every part of the immune system.
 Malnutrition and being underweight are more common in the elderly than in adults of other ages.
 The World Health Organization has reported hunger and related malnutrition as the greatest single threat to the world's public health.

 In the United States of America it is estimated that 3.7 million seniors are malnourished.
 Good nutrition is very important for seniors.
 It is particularly important for seniors who have been ill, or who have been diagnosed with dementia or a form of chronic disease.
 Malnutrition in seniors may lead to several health issues, to include: